Why God’s People Should Refrain from Going to Restaurants

 Then I contended with the nobles of Judah, and said unto them, What evil thing is this that ye do, and profane the Sabbath day?
 Did not your fathers thus, and did not our God bring all this evil upon us, and upon this city?
 Yet ye bring more wrath upon Israel by profaning the Sabbath.
 And it came to pass, that when the gates of Jerusalem began to be dark before the Sabbath, I commanded that the gates should be shut, and charged that they should not be opened till after the Sabbath: and some of my servants set I at the gates, that there should no burden be brought in on the Sabbath day.
 So the merchants and sellers of all kind of ware lodged without Jerusalem once or twice.
 Then I testified against them, and said unto them, Why lodge ye about the wall?
 If ye do so again, I will lay hands on you.
 From that time forth came they no more on the Sabbath.
 (Neh.
 13:17-21)

 Whether one wishes to believe it or not, those who go to restaurants on the Sabbath are engaging in a commercial enterprise.
 This enterprise involves the purchase of goods, the contracting of labor, the agreeing on a price, as well as appropriate methods of payment.
-There is even a provision for the payment of bonuses (tips) in this business transaction.
+There is even a provision for the payment of bonuses (tips).
 Furthermore, in this business relationship the restaurant patron possesses a considerable level of authority over personnel.
 These patrons define what they will purchase, how it will be prepared, and when it will be delivered.
 Additionally, they have expectations of personnel as well as products, and reserve the right to exercise disciplinary action if expectations are not met.
 Patrons can lodge complaints, refuse payment, and even engage the services of governmental agencies that protect the rights of consumers.
 They can do this because they ARE CONSUMERS.
 They are participants in a very real business transaction.
 The restaurant understands this principle well and to think otherwise is simply untrue.

 Engaging in business with the food services industry, as either the retailer or the consumer, is the very conduct that inspired Nehemiah’s righteous indignation.
 And make no mistake about it, he was indignant.
 With this in mind, here is a question to consider: